popphylotools/mvMapper/README.md

 genomeannotation/mvmapper:latest
 ```

-If data and config directories are to be managed manually, host directories can be mounted in place of the containers data and config volumes.
+If data and config directories are to be managed from the host, host directories can be mounted in place of the containers data and config volumes.
+Note that `rosenbergData.csv` should be placed in the data directory as host directories will not have files automatically copied into them.

 ```
 docker run -d \